dbylynn/GeoGalactica_Analysis/README.md

 # GeoGlactica Analysis

-This repo is prepare for someone who want to draw training curve, weight value hist and heat map.
+This repo is for people who want to draw training curves, weight value hist and heat maps.

 ## Training Curve